ideas-be/CAMMM-Web-Tool/README.md

 ## Joint Pipeline
 - Add license files to Github
 - Contact partners
-- Have application ready for PEG (June)
+- Have application ready for PEG (June or September?)
 - Clean up article outline for a journal